Necessary condition for information transfer under simulated parity-time-symmetric evolution: Information transfer under -symmetric Hamiltonian requires complex numbers

+(in Eq. (\ref{eq_condikamal}), putting \(m_y\) =0, and \(C_{yy} = -p\)).
+Clearly, information transfer cannot happen to Bob if the measurement at Bob's side is real, i.e., $u = 0$ or the measurement is along the \(z\)-direction or $\alpha = n \pi$.

-For pure states, we also get the condition that when the state is product, signaling cannot occur while for Werner states, the condition gives the state to be maximally mixed states.
-Interestingly, note that the information gain at Bob's end is not related to entanglement for mixed shared states since the Werner state is entangled with \(p > 1/3\) (see Appendix and Fig. \ref{fig_werner2}).
+For pure states, we also get the condition that when the state is a product state, information transfer cannot occur while for Werner states, the condition gives the state to be maximally mixed states.
+Interestingly, note that the information gain at Bob's end is not related to entanglement for mixed shared states since the Werner state is entangled with \(p > 1/3\) (see Appendix and Fig. \ref{fig_werner2}). \end{proof}